deepset-ai/deepset-cloud-sdk/README.md

 This README provides an overview of the SDK and its features, and information on contributing to the project and exploring related resources.

 # Supported Features
-The following examples demonstrate how to use the deepset Cloud SDK to interact with deepset Cloud via python.
+The following examples demonstrate how to use the deepset Cloud SDK to interact with deepset Cloud using Python.
 You can use the deepset Cloud SDK in the command line as well.
 For more information, see the [CLI documentation](/examples/cli/README.md).
 - [SDK - Upload datasets](/examples/sdk/upload.py)
 - [CLI - Upload datasets](/examples/cli/README.md)

 ## Installation
-The deepset Cloud SDK is available on PyPI and can be installed using pip:
+The deepset Cloud SDK is available on PyPI and you can install it using pip:
 ```bash
 pip install deepset-cloud-sdk
 ```